dusty-nv/jetson-reinforcement/README.md

 # DQN + OpenAI Gym

 In order to first test and verify that the deep reinforcement learning algorithms are indeed learning, we'll run them inside OpenAI Gym environments (in 2D).
 As an introduction to the DQN algorithm, a second CUDA-enabled IPython notebook is included in the repo, **[`intro-DQN.ipynb`](python/intro-DQN.ipynb)**.
 This notebook applies the DQN on video captured from the Gym's [`CartPole`](https://gym.openai.com/envs/CartPole-v0/) environment, so it's learning "from vision" on the GPU, as opposed to low-dimensional parameters from the game like traditional RL.

 Although CartPole is a toy example, it's vital to start with a simple example to eliminate potential issues early on before graduating to more complex 3D scenarios that will become more difficult to debug, and since the DQN learns from a 2D pixel array it's still considered deep reinforcement learning.
-It's recommended to follow along with the notebook to familiarize yourself with the DQN algorithm for when we transition to using it from C++ in more complex environments later in the repo.
+It's recommended to follow along with the [notebook](python/intro-DQN.ipynb) below to familiarize yourself with the DQN algorithm for when we transition to using it from C++ in more complex environments later in the repo.

 ## Cartpole